John-Abbott-College/4A8-Notes/09_Application_Testing.md

 # Unit testing

+### What is a Unit Test?

+The testing of a small, isolated unit of code.

 * Narrow scope
-* Testing an individual unit of code, ideally the smallest testable piece (method or class)
+* Testing an individual unit of code, ideally the smallest testable piece (method or class).
+Often, the unit is a method.
 * No dependencies on any outside systems.
 You are testing the internal workings of this unit.
 You do not care how it interacts with anything else.

-### What is a Unit Test?

-The testing of a small, isolated unit of code.

-A unit is often a method.
+### Purpose

+Make the contract of code explicit.
+This allows you to verify that your code does what you want it to do.

+Also helps:

+- Find bugs before they get out into production.
+- Make you consciously consider edge cases and various scenarios.
+- Ensure that future changes do not inadvertently break the contract of the code.

 ### What a unit test does NOT test